bfanselow/DataScience/ML_PROJECTS/SHAM/README.md

 ---
 ### Text/Document Classification
 Given some text input, automatically classifying it into predefined catagories (i.e. assign some label to it).
-Multiple uses: spam-filtering, sentiment analysis, genre-classification or comprehension level of a book, or fake-news detection.
+This has many important practical uses such as: spam-filtering, sentiment-analysis, fake-news-detection, or genre-classification or comprehension level of a book.

 ---